AdaCore/gnatstudio/docs/users_guide/extending.rst

   :func:`Locations.parse` before calling this command.

-  Errors can also be fixed automatically by calling the methods of the :func:`Codefix` class.
+  Errors can also be fixed automatically by calling the methods of the :class:`Codefix` class.
 Several codefix sessions can be active at the same time, each of which is associated with a specific category.
-The list of currently active sessions can be retrieved through the :func:`Codefix.sessions()` command.
+The list of currently active sessions can be retrieved through the :func:`Codefix.sessions` command.

   .. index:: Codefix.errors
   .. index:: CodefixError.fix